 Travel Back in Time

 As you can see, the Lake George Region has a lot to offer for travelers of all ages and budgets.
 Despite some restaurants and stores being closed due to COVID-19, our family summer weekend in Lake George was just what I needed for a city break and we didn’t even have to drive far.
-I hope this mini travel guide to Lake George was helpful whether you’re planning a weekend in Lake George with family, a girl’s trip, or a romantic weekend with your partner.
+I hope this mini travel guide to visiting Lake George was helpful whether you’re planning a weekend in Lake George with family, a girl’s trip, or a romantic weekend with your partner.
 I definitely want to come back when the pandemic is over to get the full Lake George experience.